-The Balmoral Group team will meet with the County Project Manager(s) to affirm the grant schedule and the timing and format of deliverables.
+The Balmoral Group team will meet via phone with the County Project Manager to affirm the grant schedule and the timing and format of deliverables.
 Communication preferences (e.g., telephone calls, emails) and frequency will be established for project updates.
 Turnaround times for review and comment on deliverables will be defined.
 The team will look to the County Project Manager for the status of infrastructure projects and contact information for key staff and community stakeholders, public and private as relate to the scope of this project.

-Minutes of Kickoff Meeting will be prepared and delivered to the County within 48 hours of the meeting for review and approval.
-Scheduling the Kickoff between February 1 and February 5 will ensure that the February 8th grant requirement for the Project Timeline and Final Scope can be met.
+❖ DELIVERABLES: Minutes of Kickoff Meeting, affirming project timeline and final scope will be prepared and delivered to the County within 48 hours of the meeting for review and approval.
+Scheduling the Kickoff between October 1 and October 11, 2019 will help ensure that the December 20th grant requirement for the Project Timeline and Final Scope can be reliably met.